hoangvvo/benzene/docs/ws/PROTOCOL.md

 }
 ```

-An `id` must be included to differentiate between different subscription operation.
+An `id` must be included to differentiate between different subscriptions.
 It must be unique.

 ### Subscription Data